-BNP Paribas Fortis has split all its activities into homogeneous group of businesses 1. representing major business lines.
+BNP Paribas Fortis has split all its activities into cash-generating units1. representing major business lines.
 This split is consistent with the organisational structure and management methods of BNP Paribas Fortis, and reflects the independence of each unit in terms of results and management approach.
-It is reviewed on a regular basis in order to take account of events likely to affect the composition of homogeneous group of businesses, such as acquisitions, disposals and major reorganisations.
+It is reviewed on a regular basis in order to take account of events likely to affect the composition of cash-generating units, such as acquisitions, disposals and major reorganisations.